contrast-zone/t-rewriter.js/README.md

 *[Abstract]*

-*Esperas represents a library for implementing arbitrary metalanguages.
+*(under construction) Esperas will be a library for implementing arbitrary metalanguages.
 Our starting point is handling context free grammars by a novel v-parser algorithm.
-Then we introduce a few extensions to the original algorithm to arrive at supporting **type generic-phrase logic-structure grammars**, aiming for relative simplicity of use in a way similar to constructive theorem proving.*
+Then we introduce a few extensions to the original algorithm to arrive at supporting **type generic-phrase logic-structure grammars**, aiming at relative simplicity of use in a way similar to constructive theorem proving.*

 ## contents